Privacy policy

 The preparation and management of electronic and paper records ensures that their integrity and authenticity are maintained through the adoption of control mechanisms that allow their movements to be tracked and prevent any unauthorized access or use, or any modification or deletion. inappropriate and malicious.

-The Ronald-Denis Foundation spares no reasonable effort for necessary protection measures against the loss, malicious use and alteration of personal information under its responsibility.
+The Foundation spares no reasonable effort for necessary protection measures against the loss, malicious use and alteration of personal information under its responsibility.
 Security policies are reviewed periodically.

-Under certain limited circumstances, it may be necessary to share information with a service partner hired and associated with the Ronald-Denis Foundation.
+Under certain limited circumstances, it may be necessary to share information with a service partner hired and associated with the Foundation.
 All our suppliers or service partners must maintain the confidentiality and security of personal information and only use it in compliance with applicable privacy laws.
 According to the stipulations of a confidentiality agreement signed by the said service providers and/or partners, they are also prohibited from using or communicating personal information for any other purposes whatsoever, except to provide services for which they were hired.

 Secure data networks, protected by industry-standard firewalls and password protection systems, are used.
 Credit card information is processed using encryption systems and industry security standards and in compliance with Canadian commercial and banking laws.
 The use of computers and e-mail is regulated in accordance with the organization’s policies relating to computers, the Internet and e-mail.